bardack134/Flash-Card-Program/README.md

 # Flash-Card-Program

+## Table of Contents
+- Description
+- Tools Used
+- Screenshots

+## Description
-I am currently studying Japanese, and I have created a flashcard app to assist me in learning and memorizing Japanese vocabulary in Kanji, their readings in Hiragana, and their meanings in English.
+This is a flashcard application designed to assist in learning and memorizing Japanese vocabulary.
+It features Kanji, their readings in Hiragana, and their meanings in English.
+The application displays flashcards with Japanese words on one side and their English meaning on the other side.
+It also provides a function for users to add new Japanese words, along with their hiragana writing and English meaning.

+## Tools Used
-- *I created the graphical interface using the Tkinter library.
+- **Tkinter**: Used to create the graphical interface.
-- *The application displays flashcards with Japanese words on one side and their English meaning on the other side.
-- *Add New Words: The application provides a function for users to add new Japanese words, along with their hiragana writing and English meaning.
-- *PIL (Python Imaging Library): Used to resize and manipulate images in the user interface.
+- **PIL (Python Imaging Library)**: Used to resize and manipulate images in the user interface.
-- *Pandas: Used to handle data in the form of DataFrames (to load, manipulate, and save data in CSV files).
+- **Pandas**: Used to handle data in the form of DataFrames (to load, manipulate, and save data in CSV files).
-- *Random: Used for the random selection of words from the vocabulary list.
+- **Random**: Used for the random selection of words from the vocabulary list.

+## Screenshots

 ![app img 1](https://github.com/bardack134/Flash-Card-Program/assets/142977989/cea94d95-0785-41ce-8f2d-390810d0c948)